minedge/Swashplateless-Hellicopter/Readme.md

 >
 > You can download at [[HERE]](https://www.st.com/en/development-tools/stm32cubeide.html) then you can also open project
 >
-> If you wondering about pin number. you can see it at Novus_RTOS.ioc
+> If you wondering about pin number. you can see it at Heli.ioc

-##### MonitorApp
+##### NUCLEO-G431KB Pinmap.xlsx

-> This one is additional project with Windows Form.
->
-> You can launch it by Project_Main.exe
->
-> You can see RC command, Encoder Data, RPM, PWM command, etc
->
-> If your Propeller didn't work, you can change some gain at this program.
->
-> Any other function will update soon.
+> This file contains information about the connection between NUCLEO and other sensors.